Road Trip Time!

 Krka National Park

 Compared to Plitvice, Krka was much more “user friendly,” and could be accomplished in 2-3 leisurely hours.
 The signs were easy to follow and from the moment we parked, it was clear where to go.
 Admittedly, I didn’t do my research on these parks (I was all planned out with the boat trip!) so we learned as we went.
 We walked down from parking to where the trail began at the red dot, but you can also take a bus down, wearing proper face covering.
 This is what we did on the way back.
 It was all a fairly easy walk, and once on the main trails, most of the wooden walkways were made accessible with ramps in any areas that had steps.
-On this map to the left, we began at the bottom red dot, hiked all along the path heading north and then west, and around to the second red dot where we swam.
+On this map to the left, we began at the bottom red dot, hiked all along the path heading north and then west, and around to the second red dot where we swam (before they banned in 6 months later).
 Afterwards, we walked over the long bridge and back up lots of stairs to reach the original red dot.
 Easy peasy!
 At the parking lot area there are loads of eateries, facilities and shops.
 This place was a bit smaller but more built up for tourism compared to Plitvice.
 I appreciated being able to get in and get out seamlessly.

 The inital walk was fairly flat, and it built up gradually to the big attraction – the main waterfall area.
 Every now and then there would be a lookout point where you could catch a glimpse of the great falls.
 We were so surprised that it wasn’t busy at all – until around the time we were leaving, just before noon time.

 On the way back up there were more lovely views to enjoy, and we all agreed this was our favorite of the two National Parks we were able to visit on this trip to Croatia.
-Not only did we get stunning vistas, but we got to SWIM in a waterfall!
-How cool is that?!

-After a fresh juice and our last bureks, we left Krka for Hungary, making only one stop at the Garden Brewery to stock up on IPA!
+After fresh juice and our last delicious bureks, we left Krka for Hungary, making only one stop at the Garden Brewery to stock up on IPA!
 The kids did fantastic on this trip.
 We did not bring iPads or any technology with us, and it was incredible how their little minds focused on the world around them and didn’t get “bored” as they usually would say if they’d just been in the car on their tablets.
 They deserve a big shout out for allowing us to continue to travel in this way, with such curiosity (great questions!) and creativity.
 I was so impressed by their adventurous spirits.
-This has all been such an incredible experience and we are not taking a moment for granted, especially in times like these, where nothing is predictable and no moment is guaranteed.
+This has all been such an awesome experience and we are not taking a moment for granted, especially in times like these, where nothing is predictable and no moment is guaranteed.
 And so, safely forward to go!